-We all have a finite amount of energy to create the lives we want.
-To manifest a bold, empowered future we need access to that energy.
-Sometimes, despite our effort, we find ourselves blocked.
-We know we want more—to contribute more, to love more, to be more available—but no matter how hard we try we feel stuck.
+We all have a finite amount of energy to use to contribute to the lives we want.
+To create a bold, empowered future, we need to be able to access that energy.
+Sometimes, despite a sincere effort, we find ourselves blocked.
+We want more—to contribute more, to love more, to be more available—but no matter how hard we try, we feel stuck.

 Here’s a step-by-step guide to doing just that.